IliHanSoLow/WebSearch/README.md

 ---

 ## Installation
-Either go to the release page and follow the instructions or build from source:
+Either go to the release page and follow the instructions, or build from source:
+### From Release
+Get a release from the release page put the file wherever you want and add the folder it is in to your Path.
-### Linux
+### From Source
 ```
 git clone https://github.com/IliHanSoLow/WebSearch
 cd WebSearch